-- Restart the AccuRev server process: acserverctl start - 8.
-Verify that the db directory path is correct:
+9. Verify that the db directory path is correct:

-UNIX/Linux: From the command line, enter ps -ef | grep postgresql and verify that the db directory path listed after the "-D" option is correct.
+Linux/Solaris: From the command line, enter ps -ef | grep postgresql and verify that the db directory path listed after the "-D" option is correct.

-Windows: In the services.msc utility in Windows, right-click on the "Accurev DB Server" process, select "Properties" and verify that the directory path listed after the "-D" option is correct.
+Windows: In the services.msc utility, right-click on the AccuRev DB Server process, select "Properties" and verify that the directory path listed after the "-D" option is correct.